 Produced by Damien Byrne for STILL Films LTD it features the voices of Hugh O’Connor, Declan Conlon and Antonia Campbell Hughes.

-The film which premiered at the Galway Film Fleadh earlier this year was produced under the Frameworks short-film scheme, which is co-financed by Bord Scannán na hÉireann/the Irish Film Board, RTÉ and the Arts Council.
+The film which premiered at the Galway Film Fleadh earlier this year was produced under the Frameworks short-film scheme, which is co-financed by Bord Scannán na hÉireann/the The Irish Film Board (IFB) is the national development agency for Irish filmmaking and the Irish film, television and animation industry, investing in talent, creativity and enterprise...
+More, RTÉ and the Arts Council.

 A Coat Made Dark is the latest Irish film to be selected for the North American festival which is set to have a strong Irish presence with Mammal, The Land of the Enlightened, Sing Street, Love & Friendship, Viva and The Lobster all screening.